-Of course, it is important that the EU institutions benefit from a workforce who bring with them experience from many different walks of life.
+Of course, it is important that the EU institutions benefit from a workforce which brings with them experience from many different walks of life.
 The European institutions should include people who have had experience of working in the public sector, private sector and civil society.
 But it is also important that the EU institutions are vigilant in preventing conflicts of interest which occur as a result of the revolving door and they need new rules to do this.

-Tough revolving doors rules would not prevent staff joining and leaving the institutions, but they would regulate those who wish to join, or who come from, specific categories of jobs ie. lobby jobs or those jobs which provoke conflicts of interest.
+Tough revolving doors rules would not prevent staff joining and leaving the institutions but they would regulate those who wish to join, or who come from, specific categories of jobs ie. lobby jobs or those jobs which provoke conflicts of interest.
 There will be many other kinds of jobs which would not be affected by effective revolving door rules.

 Publishing a list of revolving doors cases will not infringe individuals' privacy or their right to data protection.
 We do not want to see personal data such as dates of birth or home addresses published.
-In the UK, a monthly list is published of revolving doors cases which simply lists: the official's name, their old and new job titles and organisations, the dates of the move, and what the authority has decided about that role.
+In the UK, a monthly list is published of revolving doors cases which simply lists the official's name, their old and new job titles and organisations, the dates of the move and what the authority has decided about that role.
 This seems adequate.

-While ex-Commissioners and former MEPs are entitled to a transitional allowance after they leave office to help them to move on from their EU career, and so that they are not forced to accept jobs which might provoke a conflict of interest, this does not apply to officials.
+Transitional allowances do not apply to officials.
 Thus the institutions will not incur expensive costs of paying ex-officials after they have left their employment.
 Former officials will not be “not allowed to work”, but some may be prevented from accepting a limited category of jobs for a period of time.